 As before stated, although the Blackfeet nation is really a confederacy of five tribes, yet there is no semblance of a national government anywhere.
 All political power is vested in the head chief of each tribe, and is nearly absolute while he exercises it.
 He is the executor of the people's will, as determined in the councils of the elders.
 Some of them are men of considerable natural abilities; all must be brave and celebrated in battle.
 Sometimes they are hereditary leaders, but more frequently owe their elevation to prowess in war, or merits as orators and statesmen.
 Public opinion elevates them, and that, together with an uncompromising assertion of their rights, alone sustains them.
 To disobey the mandate of a chief is, at times, to court instant death at his hands.
-But. when a chief is once established in power, the tribe generally confide in his wisdom, and there is seldom any transgression of the laws promulgated by him.
+But, when a chief is once established in power, the tribe generally confide in his wisdom, and there is seldom any transgression of the laws promulgated by him.
 He has absolute control of all military expeditions; and, whithersoever the chief or leader of the soldiers is sent by him, the warriors follow.
-At the present time, the two most prominent chiefs of the Blackfeet nation are Sapoo-max-sika, or "The Great Crow's Claw," chief of the Blackfeet proper, and Oma-ke-pee-mulkee-yeu, or "The Great Swan," chief of the Bloods.
+At the present time, the two most prominent chiefs of the Blackfeet nation are Sapoo-max-sika, or "The Great Crow's Claw," chief of the Blackfeet proper, and Oma-ke-pee-mulkee-yeu, or tribes.
+The latter are generally quarrelsome when in liquor, while the former show their jollity by dancing, singing, and hugging one another with all sorts of antics.
+Though so fond of rum, the Blackfeet are not habitual drunkards.
+They get completely drunk once or twice a year, but at other times take nothing stronger than coffee, which the United States Government deals out to them as part of an annual subsidy.
+They consider-and not without some reason-that these periodical excesses are good for them, curing the biliousness caused by their mode of life.

+"The Great Swan," chief of the Bloods.
 These men are widely diverse in character, the former being a man whose word, once given, may be relied upon for fulfillment; while the latter is represented as a man of colossal proportions and savage disposition, crafty, treacherous, and cruel.